Imamah-Zafar/test/README.md

 ```
 npm install @stacks/transactions
 ```
-Incase you get the ```Angular default import error```, add the following flag in the compilerOptions section of tsconfig.json
+In case you get the ```Angular default import error```, add the following flag in the compilerOptions section of tsconfig.json
 ```
 "allowSyntheticDefaultImports": true
 ```